s1dequest/turbo/infra/README.md

     - `cd k8s/alpha/redis`
     - `kubectl create configmap redis-config --from-file=launch.sh=launch.sh`
 10. As with above, the configmap is used in the redis statefulset via the `volume` and `volumeMounts` stanzas that reference it.
+11. Apply the frontend deployment.
+    - `cd ../../../` (back to ~/infra/)
+    - `kubectl apply -f k8s/alpha/frontend/frontend.yaml`
+12. Apply the redis objects.
+    - `kubectl apply -f k8s/alpha/redis/redis-headless.yaml`
+    - `kubectl apply -f k8s/alpha/redis/redis-service.yaml`
+    - `kubectl apply -f k8s/alpha/redis/redis-ss.yaml`
-11. Apply the kubernetes objects for the static file hosting server.
+13. Apply the kubernetes objects for the static file hosting server.
 This is similar to the steps we performed above for creating deployment objects, services, and adding to the ingress object.
     - `kubectl apply -f k8s/alpha/fileserver/fileserver.yaml`
     - `kubectl apply -f k8s/alpha/fileserver/fileserver-service.yaml`